Wenhao-Jin/HydRA/README.md

 [<img src="figs/zenodo.DOI.svg">](https://zenodo.org/badge/latestdoi/582775512)

 # NEW!!!
-Our webserver (Beta version) for HydRA is now online at: [https://hydra-rbp.com/](https://hydra-rbp.com/).
-It's still under development, many new features will come soon.
+The beta version of our HydRA web server is now live at https://hydra-rbp.com/!
+It is still under development, and many new features will be added soon.
+For the full functionality and usage of HydRA, please refer to the standalone version discussed in this repository.

 Please cite: [Jin et al., Molecular Cell, 2023](https://www.cell.com/molecular-cell/pdfExtended/S1097-2765(23)00466-5)